osu-wams/osu_migrations/site_migrations/osu_migrations_ufio/README.md

 - [X] Kudos
 - [X] Project

-#### Node types with Paragraph fields

-Listing the dependencies of the type can help you understand what needs to be configured for the migration.

-- [ ] New type
-    - Uses Paragraphs
-    - Uses Image
-    - Uses File Uploads
-- [x] Done type

 #### Group Types

 If a node needs to be included in a Group or be Group aware a custom migration is needed for those types other than